Code of Conduct

 A member of the Institute of Biomedical Science will:

-Uphold the name and reputation of the Institute of Biomedical Science and the biomedical science profession and practice according to its responsibilities, standards, ethics and laws
+Uphold the name and reputation of the Institute of Biomedical Science and the biomedical science profession and practice according to its responsibilities, standards, ethics and laws.

-Maintain the highest standards of professional practice and act in the best interests of patients, the service and other professionals
+Maintain the highest standards of professional practice and act in the best interests of patients, the service and other professionals.

-Respect the confidentiality of patients, employer, and service users unless disclosure is permitted by law and justified in the patient’s interest
+Respect the confidentiality of patients, employer, and service users unless disclosure is permitted by law and justified in the patient’s interest.

-Not practise, nor impose upon others to practise in conditions where professional integrity, standards and laws would be compromised
+Not practise, nor impose upon others to practise, in conditions where professional integrity, standards and laws would be compromised.

-Understand and work within the limits of their professional knowledge, skills and experience
+Understand and work within the limits of their professional knowledge, skills and experience.

-Never delegate a task or duty to anyone who is not trained, qualified or experienced sufficiently to undertake it without supervision
+Never delegate a task or duty to anyone who is not trained, qualified or experienced sufficiently to undertake it without supervision.

-Ensure that colleagues under their management are fully supervised and supported
+Ensure that colleagues under their management are fully supervised and supported.

-Exercise and continually develop their professional knowledge and skill throughout their professional life
+Exercise and continually develop their professional knowledge and skill throughout their professional life.

-Communicate effectively and meet all applicable reporting standards
+Communicate effectively and meet all applicable reporting standards.

-Take action without delay if patient safety or service delivery is at risk according to local and national ‘whistleblowing’ guideline
+Take action without delay if patient safety or service delivery is at risk according to local and national ‘whistleblowing’ guideline.

-Treat all patients, service users and colleagues respectfully and equally without any discrimination or prejudice that could compromise their professional roles or duty of care
+Treat all patients, service users and colleagues respectfully and equally without any discrimination or prejudice that could hurt or embarrass.

-Co-operate with employer and professional colleagues in the interests of providing a safe and high-quality service
+Co-operate with employer and professional colleagues in the interests of providing a safe and high-quality service.